 More history at St. Paul's Cathedral

-While the exterior view of St. Paul's Cathedral is already impressive given its dimensions, second only to St. Peter's Basilica in Rome, its interior will not disappoint anyone.
+While the exterior view of St. Paul's Cathedral is already impressive given its size, second only to St. Peter's Basilica in Rome, its interior will not disappoint anyone.

-During your visit you have to pay special attention to the frescoes that decorate its ceilings, as well as climb to the dome and enter the crypt.
+During your visit you should pay special attention to the frescoes that decorate its ceilings, as well as climb the dome and enter the crypt.

 The wonderful views from The Shard

-The last visit of this day is after crossing the Tower Bridge towards City Hall.
-It is to enjoy the views of The Shard, a modern skyscraper where you can enjoy an impressive viewpoint.
+The last visit of the day is after crossing Tower Bridge towards City Hall.
+It is to enjoy the views from The Shard, a modern skyscraper where you can enjoy an impressive viewpoint.

 Day 3: from Camden Market to London Soho

-To celebrate the third day of travel I have prepared a tour that leads from one of the most important and picturesque markets of the city to its busiest streets.
-Keep in mind that, almost certainly, you will have to go somewhere by tube, so here's a little guide on how to use the London Underground.
+To celebrate the third day of the trip I have prepared a route that takes you from one of the most important and picturesque markets of the city to its busiest streets.
+Keep in mind that, almost certainly, you will have to go somewhere by tube, so here I leave you a small guide on how to use the London Underground.

 The day begins with a visit to Camden Town, one of the most interesting neighborhoods in London.
 Although it is usually very crowded by the large influx of tourists, it still retains some of its old essence, especially in the market that is held there.

-In addition to the different stalls that you will find, try to also look at the facades of the buildings.
+In addition to the various stalls that you will find, try to also look at the facades of the buildings.
 As a special place, try to visit the stables.

 If you have time left after seeing the market, the next stop is the Tate Modern, one of the most visited modern art museums in the world.

-Truly, this visit to the Tate Modern is an absolute must for art lovers.
-Its very location, in the former Bankside Power Station, further enhances its appeal.
+Really, this visit to the Tate Modern is an absolute must for art lovers.
+Its very location, in the former Bankside Power Station, further enhances the attraction it presents.

-Admission to the Tate Modern is free and its collection includes works by artists such as Picasso, Warhol, Salvador Dalí and Monet, among others.
+Admission to the Tate Modern is free and its collection includes artists such as Picasso, Warhol, Salvador Dali and Monet, among others.